1. 705. 304. 6246

 11:00 am - 3:00 pm MST Mon.
 Wed.
 Fri.

 The symptoms of a urinary tract infection (UTI) can be mimicked by a chronic bladder disorder called interstitial cystitis (IC for short), also known as painful bladder syndrome (PBS).
 As a matter of fact, more than two-thirds of all IC/PBS sufferers have a history of UTIs.

-In this insidious disorder the bladder is overly sensitive (a "touchy bladder").
-The predominant symptom is pain in the pelvic area due to a chronic inflammation of the bladder lining.
+In this insidious disorder, the urinary bladder is overly sensitive (a "touchy bladder").
+The predominant symptom is pain in the pelvic area in form of discomfort, pressure, soreness and tenderness due to a chronic inflammation of the bladder lining.

 Although interstitial cystitis/painful bladder syndrome is most common in women, it can also occur in men and children.

 Women outnumber men by as much as eight to one.
 The current estimate is that 3 to 8 million women suffer from this mysterious and insidious disease.
-Most women are diagnosed in their early 40s.
+Most women are diagnosed in their early forties.

 There is still no evidence that stress causes IC/PBS in the first place.
 However, it is well-known that if a person has it, physical or mental stress can make the symptoms worse.

 Here's the good news about interstitial cystitis though:

 For some women, the symptoms improve or disappear during pregnancy.
 For other women, they get worse.
 But it does not seem to affect fertility or the health of a fetus.

 As medical experts still do not know what causes IC/PBS, there is no a standard test or technique that can say a person has it.
 Your doctor can only rule out or treat the other related conditions such as: